Kelvin96-Analyst/SQL-Server-Batching-Automation/README.md

 4. Scheduled jobs for routine updates
 5. Optional integration with external systems via scripts

-## Tools Used
+### Tools & Technologies Used:

-- Microsoft SQL Server
+- Microsoft SQL Server – Task automation
-- SQL Server Agent
+- SQL Server Agent – For job scheduling and task automation
-- T-SQL
-- Optional: PowerShell or Python for extensions
+- Stored Procedures & Triggers – To manage logic and ensure data integrity
+- SQL Server Integration Services (SSIS) – For scalable data movement and workflow automation
+- PowerShell – For system integration and external task execution

+#### This solution demonstrates my ability to build scalable, automated systems using SQL Server that support real-time data processing and operational efficiency in a production environment.

-## Author
+### Author

 Kelvin Ayogu